 5.1 Suitable alternative employment

 The University will do all that is reasonably practicable to redeploy staff at risk to suitable alternative employment.
-Employees at risk of redundancy are expected to play an active role in identifying suitable alternative posts, for example, entering their details, experience, etc. into the University's Redeployment Register through the ‘Jobs at Bath’ website / e-recruitment system, making themselves aware of vacancies placed on this system, and applying for vacancies as appropriate through the system.
-Where employees are prepared to accept a lower graded post, or are prepared to accept part time employment, they should inform their Human Resources Manager or Advisor at an early stage.
-Employees at risk of redundancy have priority status for available posts at the same grade or one grade below within the University and will be considered in accordance with the Redeployment Process set out in section 5.3 (and 5.2 for employees on maternity leave) below.
-They may also apply for other posts e.g. at a higher grade through the University’s e-recruitment system but without any priority status.
+Employees at risk of redundancy are expected to play an active role in identifying suitable alternative posts, for example, entering their details, experience etc. into the University's Redeployment Register through the ‘Jobs at Bath’ website/e-recruitment system, making themselves aware of vacancies placed on this system, and applying for vacancies as appropriate through the system.
+Where employees are prepared to accept a lower graded post, or are prepared to accept part time employment, they should inform their Human Resources Business Partner or Advisor at an early stage.
+Employees at risk of redundancy have priority status for available posts at the same grade or one grade below within the University and will be considered in accordance with the Redeployment Process set out in section 5.3 (and 5.2 for employees on maternity leave).
+They may also apply for other posts such as at a higher grade through the University’s e-recruitment system but without any priority status.

 5.2 Employees on Maternity or Paternity Leave

 Employees on maternity or paternity leave have an express statutory right to any suitable alternative employment that exists, ahead of any other employee including at-risk employees.
 Thus, a woman on maternity leave or a man on paternity leave has first call on a suitable alternative position.
-For example, if the University has one vacancy which would be suitable for three staff at risk of redundancy, one of whom is on maternity or paternity leave, the employee on maternity or paternity leave should be considered prior to the 2 other candidates and if she / he meets the essential criteria must be offered the alternative position, whether or not she / he would otherwise be the preferred candidate.
-If the employee accepts the suitable alternative role, it must be kept open until she / he returns from maternity / paternity leave.
+For example, if the University has one vacancy which would be suitable for three staff at risk of redundancy, one of whom is on maternity or paternity leave, the employee on maternity or paternity leave should be considered prior to the two other candidates and if they meet the essential criteria must be offered the alternative position, whether or not they would otherwise be the preferred candidate.
+If the employee accepts the suitable alternative role, it must be kept open until they return from maternity/paternity leave.

-5.3.6 When an at-risk employee is redeployed to a lower-graded redeployment post (one-grade below their current grade), they may request to remain on the Redeployment Register for a period of 6 months as confirmed to the employee.
+When an at-risk employee is redeployed to a lower-graded redeployment post (one-grade below their current grade), they may request to remain on the Redeployment Register for a period of six months as confirmed to the employee.

 5.4 Refusal to accept a suitable alternative post